 2. The first aid kit must be kept in a clean and sanitary condition, be stored in an easily accessible, designated location known to all providers, and be kept out of the reach of Children.

 H. Medication administration.
-A provider may give a Child prescription Medication only when the provider has a written, signed and dated order from either a Parent or a physician.
+A provider may give a Child prescription Medication only when the Provider has a written, signed and dated order from a Parent.

 1. The Provider must only give Medication prescribed for the specified Child, according to the label instructions on the original container.